LucasGabrielBecker/LucasGabrielBecker/README.md

  - 😄 I solve problems
  - 📊 I'm currently working on <a href="https://www.matrixcargo.com.br/">MatrixCargo</a> as a Full Stack developer
- - 📚 Currently studying software Software Architecture and patterns like Event Sourcing, Event-driven applications and Event modeling.
+ - 📚 Currently studying DDD, Software Architecture and patterns like Event Sourcing, Event-driven applications and Event modeling.

 <hr/>